mreff555/hue-api/README.md

   - [X] Get and Post and Put methods implemented

-  - [X] Auto-connect, hub IP retrieval and authentication (Testing in progress)
+  - [X] Auto-connect, hub IP retrieval and authentication

   - [X] Local name and descriptions for lights.